 During In Vitro Fertilisation cycles, when we have several good quality embryos, it is necessary to cryopreserve these surplus embryos, which are then saved for future attempts.
 The criteria that the embryos must meet in order to be frozen are very strict, since the freezing and thawing processes can be detrimental to these embryos.

 During in vitro procedures, there are sometimes extra embryos which sho uld be frozen for future attempts.
 There is a strict criterion followed for freezing embryos since the freezing and thawing procedures of embryos can be too aggressive.

 This process does not modify or alter the quality of cryopreserved embryos.
-The Vitrification technique has increased exponentially the number of good quality embryos with respect to the transferred “fresh” embryos, as this freezing technique is lighter on the embryos (compared to the slow freezing procedures), hence obtaining a higher rate of survival and pregnancy.
+The Vitrification technique has increased exponentially the number of good quality embryos with respect to the transferred “fresh” embryos, as this freezing technique is lighter on the embryos (compared to the slow freezing procedures), thus obtaining a higher rate of survival and pregnancy.

 Those patients that have vitrified embryos are contacted every 2 years to confirm that they still wish to keep their frozen embryos for future attempts.
-The embryos belong to the patient and it is the Clinic’s mission is to ensure safekeeping.
+The embryos belong to the patient and it is the Clinic’s mission to ensure safekeeping.

 It is more difficult for the embryos to develop in the laboratory than in the mother’s uterus.
 According to studies carried out, there is no connection between freezing embryos and the pregnancy rate from fresh embryos.
 Therefore, if we cannot freeze part of the leftover embryos, this does not mean you are any less likely to become pregnant or vice versa.

 50 years old has been confirmed as the limit for a woman to carry out an Assisted Reproduction Technique.
 We will regularly ask you (every 2 years) if you still wish to keep your frozen embryos in order to try again in the future.
 The length of time that embryos are frozen for does not affect their quality.